karmadonov/distance/README.md

 distance
 ========

-Calculate distance (in miles) between two coordinates on the map usin Python/C API
+Calculate distance (in miles) between two coordinates on the map using Python/C API

 Installation
 ------------